-- 1. The student is a limited English proficient student who has been enrolled in United States schools for less than three full school years and has had less than three years of instruction in an English, as a second language, program. - 2.
-The student is a child with a disability entitled to special education and related services under RC 3323 and the student's Individualized Education Program (IEP) exempts the student from retention under this division. - 3.
+- 1. The student is an English learner who has been enrolled in United States schools for less than three full school years and has had less than three years of instruction in an English as a second language program. - 2.
+The student is a child with a disability entitled to special education and related services under RC 3323 and the student's Individualized Education Program (IEP) exempts the student from

+- retention under this division. - 3.
 The student demonstrates an acceptable level of performance on an alternative standardized reading assessment as determined by the Ohio Department of Education. - 4.
-All of the following apply: - A. The student is a child with a disability entitled to special education and related services under RC 3323. - B. The student has taken the third grade English language arts achievement assessment prescribed under C 3301.0710. - C. The student's IEP or 504 plan shows that the student has received intensive remediation in reading for two school years but still demonstrates a deficiency in reading. - D. The student previously was retained in any grades kindergarten through third. - 5.
-The student received intensive remediation for reading for two school years but still demonstrates a deficiency in reading and was previously retained in any grades kindergarten through third.
-Students promoted under this section continue to receive intensive reading instruction in the fourth grade.
-The instruction includes an altered instructional day that includes specialized diagnostic information and specific research-based reading strategies for the students that have been successful in improving reading among low-performing readers.
+All of the following apply: - A. The student is a child with a disability entitled to special education and related services under RC 3323. - B. The student has taken the third grade English language arts achievement assessment prescribed under RC 3301.0710. - C. The student's IEP or 504 plan shows that the student has received intensive remediation in reading for two school years but still demonstrates a deficiency in reading. - D. The student previously was retained in any of grades kindergarten to three. - 5.
+The student received intensive remediation for reading for two school years but still demonstrates a deficiency in reading and was previously retained in any of grades kindergarten to three.
+Students promoted under this section continue to receive intensive reading instruction in grade four.
+The instruction includes an altered instructional day that includes specialized diagnostic information and specific research-based reading strategies for the student that have been successful in improving reading among low-performing readers. - 6.
+A student's parent or guardian, in consultation with the student's reading teacher and building principal, requests that the student be promoted to the fourth grade, regardless of whether the student is reading at a fourth grade level.
+A student who is promoted at their parent or guardian's request shall continue to receive intensive reading instruction in the same manner as a student retained under this section until the student is able to read at grade level. - 7.
 Intervention services are offered to students who are not making satisfactory progress toward the attainment of the statewide academic standards for their grade level.

-Any student who has been retained because of results on the third grade English language assessment and who demonstrates, during the academic year, that he/she is now reading at or above grade level is promoted to the fourth grade pursuant to the district-level mid-year promotion policy.
+Any student who has been retained because of results on the third grade English language assessment and who demonstrates during the academic year that he/she now is reading at or above grade level is promoted to the fourth grade pursuant to the District-level midyear promotion policy.